wuertele/Drupal-Deployer/README.txt

   2. Enable the module as usual from Drupal's admin pages.
   3. Under settings, configure the fckeditor settings.
   4. Grant permissions to the groups you want use fckeditor.
+  5. If you do not want to replace all textareas and/or only use fckeditor when required, select "Pop Up Window" Mode in fckeditor settings.

 Server Side Integration